edwincastaneda/enterprise-orbit-diagram/README.md

 This work is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

 You are free to use, adapt, and share this model, provided appropriate credit is given to the original author.

-## Example

-A basic example of the Enterprise Orbit Diagram can be found in the `examples/` folder.